jalsol/jalviz/README.md

 - `make -Cbuild`
 - The executable `visualgo_cpp` will appear.

-## Prebuilt executables
+## Releases

-Executables inside `release` should be moved to the root of the repo before running.
+Prebuilt executables should be moved to the root of the repo before running.

 ## Features